 DO NOT LABEL YOUR CHILD!

-These kidlets are still learning and becoming.
-Do not give them any idea they can’t go beyond what may initially manifest—they look to their parent(s )for encouragement, reinforcement, support…so be that!
+Kidlets are still learning and becoming.
+Do not give them any idea they can’t go beyond what may initially manifest—they look to you for encouragement, reinforcement, support…so be that!

 Remind them when meeting new friends to have:

 1. Erect posture—feet firmly planted, shoulders squared, head held high…it gives the impression of confidence